singnet/das-poc/service/README.md

 Ready
 ```

 It's possible to load multiple-file knowledge bases using zip'ed or tar'ed bases.
-I.e. the file pointed by the URL can be a `.zip`, `.tar` or `.tgz` with a set of `.metta` or `.scm` files (no recursion on sulbdirectories).
+I.e. the file pointed by the URL can be a `.zip`, `.tar` or `.tgz` with a set of `.metta` or `.scm` files (no recursion on sub-directories).

 Our example knowledge base is a simple one: